chrisgrieser/nvim-tinygit/README.md

   git operations.
 For instance, smart-commit combines staging, committing, and pushing.
 - `diffview.nvim`: No overlap, except for the command to search the file history.
-  `tinygit`'s version of file history search had a few more quality-of-life features, such as automatically jumping to occurrences of the search term.
+  `tinygit`'s version of file history search should be easier to use and has a few more quality-of-life features, such as automatically jumping to occurrences of the search term.
 As opposed to `diffview`, the diff is not presented in a side-by-side-diff, but in a unified view.

 <!-- vale Google.FirstPerson = NO -->
 ## Credits